AXEG0/linear-regression/README.md

 - Predict (predicting values)

 ## Why:
-This code was prepered for this article: https://medium.com/@axegggl/linear-regression-in-python-e52d8a10f8f3
+This code was prepared for this article: https://medium.com/@axegggl/linear-regression-in-python-e52d8a10f8f3

 -------------------------------------------------------------------------------